MusicNL

 MusicNL (also spelled Music NL, previously known as the Music Industry Association of Newfoundland and Labrador, abbreviated MIANL) is a trade association for the music industry for the Canadian province of Newfoundland and Labrador.
 The 2006 MusicNL awards were presented in Stephenville.
 Danny Williams, the province's premier, presented the Lifetime Achievement Award at the 2007 MusicNL awards gala.
 In 2008, the MusicNL awards gala was held in Gander.

 In 2011, the MusicNL awards were announced in St. John's between October 24 and 30.
 East of Empire was nominated for three awards, but didn't win either of them.
 At the 2012 gala, indie pop quartet Repartee won the awards in all five of the categories for which it was nominated.
 Tom Power, a CBC Radio host, introduced Repartee at the gala.

+Award winners by year

+The following is a list of winners of the MusicNL Awards, organized by year.
+Category names and sponsor designations have changed over time.
+They are given here as they were used in the corresponding year.

+2025

+The 2025 MusicNL Awards Gala was held on November 15, 2025, at the St. John's Convention Centre in St. John's, as part of MusicNL Week (November 12–16, 2025).